openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func remove(): ?T
 ```

-Function: Removes and returns the head element of this queue, returns `None` if the queue is empty.
+Function: Removes and returns the head element of this queue, returns `None` if queue is empty.

 Return Value: